QSNgoFSDev/reading-notes/Code201_Foundation_Software_Development/class01.md

-* Why should you use an <h1> element over a <span> element to display a top level heading?
+* Why should you use an '<h1> element over a <span>' element to display a top level heading?

 * What are the benefits of using semantic tags in our HTML? better organize and structure language.